rahulyhg/ContactsBook-1/readme.md

-## Android app address book displaying and saving contact information for organisations and people.
+## Android app address book displaying and saving contact information for organisations and people

 ### Run the App